 Medieval Gambesons for Sale

 Lots of medieval combat and LARP beginners believe that an armor suit itself is enough for good protection, but this delusion dissipates after the very first training bout.
 Medieval knights have never worn steel armor over their naked bodies!
-While armor protected them against direct penetrations, padding clothes was used as a shock absorber, which mitigates impact and further increases the strength of the armor.
-The most frequent type of medieval padding clothes was a gambeson armor - defensive quilted jacket, worn underneath the plate armor.
+While armor protected them against direct penetrations, padding clothes were used as a shock absorber, which mitigates impact and further increases the strength of the armor.
+The most frequent type of medieval padding clothes was a gambeson armor — defensive quilted jacket, worn underneath the plate armor.
 Moreover, the gambesons often were the only arming that European infantrymen could afford.
 Up to the 15th century infantry in poorer regions continued to wear gambesons on the battlefields.
-Padding clothes had its own unique features depending on the region, eg the Eastern warriors often worn their gambesons over the armor to avoid overheating in the sun, and the Slavic underarmors in contrast to the European were quilted diagonally, not vertically.
+Padding clothes had its own unique features depending on the region, eg the Eastern warriors often worn their gambesons over the armor to avoid overheating in the sun, and the Slavic underarmors in contrast to the European were quilted diagonally, not vertically

 Middle Ages gambeson usually consisted of numerous layers of fabric sewn together, and often had been further padded with wool.
 They varied in length — from short waist jackets and up to the reaching the ground, in cut of the sleeves and in the method of fastening.
 Some of the late samples were difficult to set apart from the elegant noble garments, such as decorated doublets and velvet pourpoints with a narrowed waist and loose breast, but most of the militias had to be content with a unpretentious quilted jackets.

 How do we create medieval gambesons in ArmStreet?